SG-73/Devsprint_ChromaticAberration/README.md

 3. A more comprehensive understanding of HTML, CSS, JavaScript and learning wider aspects about these languages.
 4. Fathom how to display our users and the chating with those users
 ## What's next for CHROMA
 Currently, even though we can chat with users of same interest we are working on the updates.
-The next update can probbaly detect users with same mindset in an given range.
+The next update can probbaly detect users with same answer's in a given range and can detect any unusual or creepy buisness and forbidden them from using this webpage in future.
+In future the users can put their questions in public to all the users.